Rick3114/CSE15L-Lab-Report3/index.md

 # LabReport3

 ## Different Ways to Use `grep` Command:
-`grep` is an important command that allows us search for text patterns within a file.
+`grep` is an important command that allows us to search for text patterns within a file.
 It is useful for searching for specific words or letters within a givin file.
 The `grep` command has over 40 different options that each do differnet things here are examples of some.

 ## Command1: Firt Word In Line
 ``$ grep "^(insert word of choice of here)" (insert file being searched here)``\